 HM Revenue and Customs staff will confirm their identity.
 They will also check that you authorised them as an agent to represent you.

-An appointed agent to deal with HMRC on your behalf can be:
+Providing they meet HMRC standard for agents, an appointed agent to deal with HMRC on your behalf can be:

 There are several ways an appointed agent can deal with your tax.
 They can either: